-Note: When selecting a cooler and thermal paste for your CPU, check out reviews on websites and YouTube.
+Note: When selecting a cooler and paste for your CPU, check out reviews on websites and YouTube.
 This will give you clarity on what to expect from your cooling solution.

-While locked Intel processors come with coolers and pre-applied thermal paste, it may not be enough for heavy workloads.
+While locked Intel processors come with coolers and pre-applied paste, it may not be enough for heavy workloads.